dsnair/git-reference/README.md

 # switch to a specific branch to make commits there
 $ git checkout new-branch-name

-# create and switch to a new branch starting at the same location as master (fast forward merging)
+# create and switch to a new branch starting at the most recent commit in master (fast forward merging).
+# This copies the entire state (committed/uncommitted files) of the master branch to the new branch.
 $ git checkout -b new-branch-name master

 # create and switch to a new branch starting at a previous commit (divergent merging)
 $ git checkout -b new-branch-name2 SHA1234

+# shift the tip of branch-name to the most recent commit on master
+$ git rebase master branch-name

 # view branches (--graph) all at once (--all)
-$ git log --oneline --decorate --graph --all
+$ git log --oneline --graph --all

 # delete a branch
 $ git branch -d new-branch-name2